 (b) The “Credit Event Upon Merger” provisions of Section 5(b)(iv), as amended below, will apply only to Party A.

-(g) The “Automatic Early Termination” provision of Section 6(a) will apply to Party A in the case of Party A .
+(g) The “Automatic Early Termination” provision of Section 6(a) will apply to Party A in the case of Party A itself, but not in the case of any Specified Entity.
 The “Automatic Early Termination” provision of Section 6(a) will not apply to Party B.

 (h) Payments on Early Termination.
 For the purpose of Section 6(e) of this Agreement: -